 *Bachelor exchange students may also take courses from the master program.
 However, please be aware that these courses are naturally more demanding and challenging and thus can be only recommended to advanced and highly motivated undergraduate students, who are willing to put in the required extra effort and are used to technical approaches and formal proofs (-> sound knowledge of math is required!).

 Exchange students enrolled at the Department of Economics LMU* can also take part in seminars offered by the Department of Economics.
 However, please be aware that due to limited capacity of seminars, every exchange student can only participate in one seminar and we cannot guarantee that every exchange student will receive a spot in a seminar.

 To participate students should have already had courses in at least micro-, macro and econometrics.
 In addtion please note that due to organizational issues, only the seminars listed in the course overview, which can be downloaded from below, are available for exchange students.

 Unlike lectures, seminars usually take place blocked for two to three days and the number of participants is significantly lower than in lectures.
-While LMU students have to write an essay and give a presentation on the seminar topic, exchange students participating in seminars only have to attend the seminar presentations and write an essay (approximately 30 000 characters, 4 weeks).
+While LMU students have to write an essay and give a presentation on the seminar topic, exchange students have the task to attend those seminar presentations and then write an essay (approximately 30 000 characters, 4 weeks).
 Exchange students receive 6 ECTS for a seminar at the Economics Department of LMU.

 *Due to capacity constraints, exchange students from other Departments cannot take part in seminars offered by the Department of Economics.